 That $24,788 is a check due April 15, arising from 20,000 shares that have not been sold and for which there may be no current liquidity market.
 This is not a theoretical risk.
 This is a recurring April situation for Bay Area startup employees who exercised options the prior year without modeling the AMT first.

-The complicated news is that California does not conform to the federal ISO tax treatment.
+Layered on top of the AMT question, California does not conform to the federal ISO tax treatment for regular income tax purposes.
 For federal regular tax, an ISO exercise is not a taxable event.
 California does not follow this rule.
-California treats the ISO spread as ordinary income at exercise, just like a nonqualified stock option (NSO).
+California treats the ISO spread as ordinary income at exercise, like a nonqualified stock option (NSO).
 The spread is subject to California income tax at up to 13.3% in the year of exercise, and your employer should withhold California income tax accordingly.

-The California tax creates a compensating deduction when you later sell the shares: your California basis is the FMV at exercise, while your federal basis is the strike price (or the FMV if you paid AMT).
+The California tax creates a compensating basis step-up when you later sell the shares: your California basis is the FMV at exercise, while your federal basis is the strike price (or the FMV if you paid federal AMT).
 This basis difference must be tracked and reconciled on Schedule D each year.
 It is one of the most common errors we find on self-prepared or under-specialized returns.

 The single most powerful AMT planning tool is timing.
 The AMT is computed at the end of each calendar year based on that year's income and preferences.
 By controlling when you exercise ISOs, you can manage the AMT exposure across multiple years rather than concentrating it in a single large hit.